glaucodesouza/_Exemplos_Node.js/using-our-own-Modules-1/readme.md

   Whats the difference between import, export and require ?

     The major difference between require and import, is that require will automatically scan node_modules to find modules, but import, which comes from ES6, won't.

+    Apart from that,

+    You can't selectively load only the pieces you need with require but with import, you can selectively load only the pieces you need, which can save memory.

+    Loading is synchronous(step by step) for require on the other hand import can be asynchronous(without waiting for previous import) so it can perform a little better than require.

   You can also see answer here:
     https://stackoverflow.com/questions/46677752/the-difference-between-requirex-and-import-x/46677972#:~:text=The%20major%20difference%20between%20require,from%20ES6%2C%20won't.&text=js'%20notes%2C%20import%20won',the%20path%20of%20the%20module.

 //OBS.: It is now an anonymous function (with no name)